Welcome to the 6th section of my Movie list: 2015-2019! We have previously covered films from 1987-2014 in parts I , II, III, IV, and V!

-2018 will be the year of MOVIEPASS as I sprang for the $89.99 12 month subscription to the movie service.
-I fully expect this to be the highest volume 12 months of my movie viewing life.
+2018 was to be the year of MOVIEPASS as I sprang for the $89.99 12 month subscription to the movie service.
+I fully expected this to be the highest volume 12 months of my movie viewing life, and it was.
+The ignoble collapse of MOVIEPASS, however, seriously curtailed my tally by dozens of films.
+In December I signed up for Showcase Subscribe, so 3 movies a month are locked in for 2019.
+Not a bad deal.

 Look for the (Review) links to see my original reviews.
 As always, I will provide “skinnys” of all the films I saw in cinemas in each individual year.
 My best film of 2018 will be unveiled on December 31st.